Kumarvels/OpenTrustEval/examples/ecommerce_chatbot_support/DEEP_CONVERSATION.md

 - Always use live data for transactional queries.
 - Escalate to human agents for ambiguous or high-risk cases.
-- Provide XAI-style explanations for every response.
+- Provide OpenTrustEval Justifications for every response.
-- Use community notes to flag or endorse responses.
+- Use OTE Notes to flag or endorse responses.